BRRRR Strategy Case Study 2025: Turning $25K into a $1.2M Portfolio in Just 18 Months

 | Totals | $134K | $2,445/month | $485,000 |

-What Made His BRRRR Strategy in 2025 Work?
+Why His BRRRR Strategy Worked in 2025

-1. Buying Below Market
+1. Buying Below Market Value

 2. Tight Rehab Management

-3. Using DSCR Loans for Refi
+3. Using DSCR Loans for Refinancing

 -